stephenberry/glaze/docs/chrono.md

 - **Times are treated as UTC wall-clock.** There is no timezone token; the decomposed fields are UTC, matching the ISO 8601 writer.
 - **`%S` writes integer seconds only.** Sub-second precision is truncated on write (the format you typed has nowhere to put it), so round-tripping a finer-than-seconds value through a `%S` pattern is lossy by design.
 Use the default ISO 8601 representation when you need sub-second fidelity.
 Explicit-width fraction tokens (`%3S`/`%6S`/`%9S`) are a planned extension.
-- **JSON only.** `date_format` is a textual wrapper; serializing a field that uses it to a binary backend (BEVE, CBOR, MsgPack, BSON) is a compile error rather than a silent miscoding.
+- **Text/JSON-family backends only.** `date_format` is a textual wrapper that routes through the JSON serializer, so it also works for the JSON-family text outputs (NDJSON, stencil/mustache).
+Serializing a field that uses it to a backend with its own native encoding (BEVE, CBOR, MsgPack, BSON, or TOML) is a compile error (an undefined `glz::to<Format, …>`) rather than a silent miscoding.

 ### `glz::epoch_count` — per-field Unix timestamp